 Factors to Consider When Choosing an Air Compressor for Painting Cars

-Now that we’ve discussed some of the best air compressor for painting cars, our next step is to discuss a few factors you need to consider when making your ultimate choice.
+Now that we’ve discussed some of the best air compressors for painting cars, our next step is to discuss a few factors you need to consider when making your ultimate choice.
 You see, compressors are machines, and choosing one from a list of hundreds if not thousands of choices can be undoubtedly difficult.
 So, to ensure that you get some worth on every penny you spend, this section will discuss some aspects you’ll need to consider before buying a compressor unit.

 The first factor that makes up a quality air compressor is the motor capacity.
-If you’ve looked closely in our review section, you must have noticed that most of the air compressors have a varying motor capacity.
+If you’ve looked closely in our review section, you must have noticed that most of the air compressors have a varying motor capacities.
 There are some with 1HP, 1.6HP and others 2HP worth of power.
 Therefore, to guarantee high-quality consistent airflow, you need to get a machine that promises formidable power value.
 Since the motor is the one responsible for powering the pump, you need to ensure that you get an air compressor with good horsepower.

 When shopping for air compressors, one of the initials you’re likely to see in the specs section is the PSI.
-In case you’ve never bothered to think what this stands for, then its Pounds per Square Inch.
+In case you’ve never bothered to think what this stands for, then it’s Pounds per Square Inch.
 Now, PSI is simply a rating of how much air pressure a tank can deliver.
 So, if your air compressor has a PSI value of over 100 PSI, then this is a decent value that can take care of all your painting endeavors.

 Other than the PSI, another initial you’re likely to see is HVLP which stands for High Volume Low Pressure.
 So, if your spray gun is a HVLP, then combining it with a compressor with a lower PSI will be fine.
 Otherwise, if you’re using an airless sprayer, then you’ll have to ensure that your compressor can offer at least 100 plus PSI to guarantee exceptional performance.